All Episodes

 The antennas used in our laboratory enable us to tune into these furrows of pictures or sound.

-Get this, he also claimed to have recovered the original text of the Ten Commandments given to Moses.
+He also claimed to have recovered the original text of the Ten Commandments given to Moses.

-He refused to reveal any details of his invention and it has been thoroughly suppressed by the Italian government.
+He refused to reveal any details of his invention, and it has been thoroughly suppressed by the Italian government.

-This just drives me totally berserk.
+So this just drives me totally berserk.

 It is time travel of a sort.